 No matter what type of play the offense is running, that DB is responsible for his zone and/or his man depending on the call.
 Like in a doubles tennis match, each player only worries about his section and keeps the eye on the ball and the court across from him to be prepared for what comes next.
 Another comparison would man on man defense in basketball vs. the ole 2-3 zone.

 Playing zone takes discipline, trust and good communication between the DB’s.
-If Aqib Talib lets his receiver leave his zone, he has to trust that strong safety TJ Ward will pick him up and keep his eyes on him.
+If Bradley Roby lets his receiver leave his zone, he has to trust that strong safety Darian Stewart will pick him up and keep his eyes on him.

 Communication comes in because all four need to know they’re playing zone, and that certain receivers will be allowed to pass through the bottom zones.
 We’ll explain more later.

-Straight Man coverage is when Talib and Chris Harris, Jr. line up on the line of scrimmage (LOS) across from the wide outs.
+Straight Man coverage is when Roby and Chris Harris, Jr. line up on the line of scrimmage (LOS) across from the wide outs.
 When their receivers take off, they will stick to them like glue no matter where they go.
-Free safety Darian Stewart will be tasked with the slot (if there is one) or a third WR or a TE.
-Ward will be assigned to a running back or tight end.
+Free safety Justin Simmons will be tasked with the slot (if there is one) or a third WR or a TE.
+Stewart will be assigned to a running back or tight end.
 There are many variations.
 Sometimes a safety and a corner will blanket the same man like Rob Gronkowski.

 Once the ball leaves the quarterback, in both Man and Zone, the other DBs will release their guys/zone and go where the ball is for extra help.